Jeffrey Robinson: Early life

 Born in Long Beach, New York, Robinson is a graduate of Temple University in Philadelphia (1967).
 While still at school, he wrote for television and radio, including a weekly children's show, and was on the writing staff of The Mike Douglas Show, a nationally televised daily talk show.
 He continued working in the media during his four-year stint as an officer in the United States Air Force.
 Charged with running a press and public relations office for five generals at the height of the Vietnam War, he hosted a weekly talk show, scripted and directed several film projects, wrote short stories for national magazines and moonlighted as a disc jockey on local radio.

 Following his military service, he moved to a small village in the south of France.
-From there, for the next 12 years, he vagabonded around the world as a freelance journalist, publishing more than 600 published stories and articles.
+From there, for the next 12 years, he vagabonded around the world as a freelance journalist, publishing more than 600 stories and articles.
 Then in 1982, he moved to the UK to concentrate on writing books.
 Twenty five years later, in 2007, he returned to New York.